sunadoi/restaurant/README.md

 ## :memo:　Description
 Bouno is restaurant web site.
-- User must prepay by credit card with course reservation.
+- Users must pay in advance by credit card when booking the cource.
+- Users can reserve seats only.
-- Administrator can confirm visitor's reservation status via QR code.
+- Administrators can check the reservation status of visitors by QR code.
-- Administrator can manage reservation status through administrator page.
+- Administrators can manage booking status from the admin page.

 ***